 These former English barristers give private tours around St. Augustine.
-Tour attendees are seated in a small open-air golf cart bus that’s equipped to take you through the narrow streets that other tours can’t maneuver.
-All the while, you have Peter and Maureen Gold, London natives, to tell you about the city’s history, including its English history, and answer your questions, all the while sharing their own stories and anecdotes.
-Having done tours for several years, they are well-read on the city’s past and always interested in learning more about it.
+Tour attendees are seated in a small open-air golf cart bus that's equipped to take you through the narrow streets that other tours can't maneuver.
+All the while, you have Peter and Maureen Gold, London natives, tell you about the city's history, including its English history, and answer your questions.
+They also share their own stories and anecdotes.
+Having done tours for several years, they are well-read on the city's past and always interested in learning more about it.

 Karaoke with Your Mates

 No trip across the pond would be complete without karaoke, and no trip across the Bridge of Lions either.
-Karaoke might be the most British thing about the British Pub, and it’s certainly worth the trip.
+Karaoke might be the most British thing about the British Pub, and it's certainly worth the trip.
 You can catch it every night of the week and enjoy some great British brews along with it.
-The British Pub has over 70 beers to choose from, and their karaoke song list is being updated every day.
+The British Pub has more than 70 beers to choose from, and their karaoke song list is being updated every day.
 But as you can see from this list, they already have some classics: The Spice Girls, The Proclaimers, David Bowie, The Beatles, Annie Lennox, George Michael, Kylie Minogue and all your favorites from the British Isles.

 The British Invasion in the 1960s brought over some of the most beloved rock musicians, changing the face of American music forever: The Beatles, The Rolling Stones, The Kinks.
 If you love Beatlemania and consider yourself a member of Sergeant Pepper's Lonely Hearts Club Band, then Mod Mari is the place you want to go.
 Mod Mari also loves all things English and it shows in the assortment of accessories available including mugs, bags, and fun retro lunchboxes.